 A participant may, upon application, borrow from the Plan.
 Only one loan is permitted to a participant in any calendar year with a maximum of five (as of April 6, 2009, three for the majority of non-represented employees and employees whose collective bargaining agreement limits loans to three) outstanding at any time, and the amount of any loan shall not be less than \$1,000.
-The aggregate amount of all outstanding loans may not exceed the lesser of (i) 50% of a participant's vested balance in the Plan or (ii) \$50,000 minus the excess of the highest outstanding balance of all loans from the Plan to the participant during the previous 12-month period over the outstanding balance of all loans from the Plan to the participant on the day the loan is made.
-For loans other than home loans, the maximum term is five years.
-For a home loan, the maximum term is fifteen years and the minimum is five years.
-The interest rate on all loans is the prime rate for commercial loans plus 1%.
+The aggregate amount of all outstanding loans may not exceed the lesser of (i) 50% of a participant's vested balance in the Plan or (ii) \$50,000 minus the excess of the highest outstanding balance of all loans from the Plan to the participant during the previous 12-month period over the outstanding balance of all loans from the Plan to the participant during some reate for commercial loans plus 1%.
 Principal and interest is paid ratably through monthly payroll deductions or direct payment, as applicable.
 No lump-sum or installment distribution from the Plan will be made to a participant who has received a loan, or to a beneficiary of any such participant, until the loan, including interest, has been repaid out of the funds otherwise distributable.
 In the event a participant defaults on the repayment of a loan, the loan will be considered a taxable distribution and may be subject to an early withdrawal penalty.
 To date, the Plan has not experienced any collectability issues with participant loans.